← Back to blog

 In order of frequency, here's what tanks the product pages I audit.

-- Buy button invisible on mobile.
+3. Buy button invisible on mobile.
 Too low, too small, bad contrast.
-You throw away 70% of visitors before the click.
+It adds pointless friction right before the click.

 If you fix those 5 things on your current pages, you remove most of the friction.
 No need to rewrite everything at once.